AC Optimal Power Flow

 Variable Names

-Users have the option to define custom variable names for printing equations, which can help present them in a more compact form.
+Users can define custom variable names for printing equations, which can help present them in a more compact form.
 For example:

 Constraint Functions